 It’s true I believe I was put on this earth specifically to work with people living with dementia and their families, so there’s definitely the element of a gift there.
 But it’s equally true that I can teach you how to do the same thing!

 If you’re often anxious, worried, or otherwise in a state that prevents you from bringing what I call “the good stuff” (respect, kindness, and love), you’ll transmit that as loud and clear as a backfiring car to your parent or partner living with dementia.
 Guaranteed.

 The energy you bring–the good stuff–is such a big deal that you have the ability to turn it into a super power.
 You can hop into a scary, confused moment with your parent or partner and make it okay for them.
 Think about that for a minute: you can actually manipulate their reality into a positive experience!
 If that’s not a super power, I don’t know what is.

-Are you ready to step out of overwhelm and anxiety?
-Are you ready to feel better and sleep better (no trip to the gym required!)?
-Click the button below now to schedule a complimentary Dementia Care Partner Strategy Session with me.
+Ready to step out of overwhelm and anxiety and into the life you and your loved one deserve?
+Click the button below now to schedule your complimentary Dementia Caregiver Strategy call with Christy.